Computer history - 1980

 Major computer events in 1980

-IBM hires Paul Allen and Bill Gates to create an operating system for a new PC.
-The pair buy the rights to a simple operating system manufactured by Seattle Computer Products and use it as a template.
-IBM allows the two to keep the marketing rights to the operating system, called DOS.
+IBM hired Paul Allen and Bill Gates to create an operating system for a new PC.
+The pair bought the rights to a simple operating system manufactured by Seattle Computer Products and used it as a template.
+IBM allowed the two to keep the marketing rights to the operating system, called DOS.

 Other computer events in 1980

-The MS-DOS Epoch time is set to start January 1, 1980.
+The MS-DOS Epoch time was set to start on January 1, 1980.

-ARPANET experiences first major network crash causing it to go down for four hours October 27, 1980.
+ARPANET experienced the first major network crash, causing it to go down for four hours, on October 27, 1980.

 New computer products and services introduced in 1980

-On January 3, Hewlett Packard introduces its HP-85 (codename Project Capricorn).
-A microcomputer with 16 kB of RAM, a 32 kB ROM, a 5-inch CRT display, a built-in printer, tape drive, and keyboard for $3,250.00.
+On January 3, 1980, Hewlett-Packard introduced its HP-85 (codename Project Capricorn).
+The microcomputer had 16 KB of RAM, a 32 KB ROM, a 5-inch CRT display, a built-in printer, tape drive, and keyboard, and was sold for $3,250.

-Colombia Data Products introduces the Commander 900 series PC.
+Colombia Data Products introduced the Commander 900 series PC.

 Computer companies founded in 1980